Student Loan Forgiveness for Healthcare Workers: How to Qualify

 Public Service Loan Forgiveness

 Nurses, doctors, interns, and other frontline healthcare personnel who work full-time for a nonprofit or the government can qualify for Public Service Loan Forgiveness.
-The PSLF program grants tax-free forgiveness to borrowers regardless of whether they treat coronavirus patients.
+The PSLF program is a tax-free forgiveness program available to public service workers with eligible federal student loans regardless of whether they treat coronavirus patients.
 You’ll need to clear four hurdles to qualify:

 • Work full-time at a qualified employer.